-- 1. The exposed metal pad area on the bottom of the package is floating. - 2.
+- 1. The exposed metal pad area on the bottom of the package is not connected to any internal signal.
+It is OK to connect it to the system ground (GND) or leave it floating. - 2.
 Coplanarity ≤0.08mm.
 Package edge tolerance≤0.10mm. - 3.
 The lead shape may be of little difference according to different package factories.
 These lead shapes are compatible with each other.